RACSignal Class Reference

 Declared In

-Returns a signal which only passes through err
+Returns a signal which only passes through error or completed events from

 the receiver.